iamanas20/SoundByte/README.md

 ## SoundByte Structure

-SoundByte is split into five main projects. `SoundByte.API`, `SoundByte.Core`, `SoundByte.Notifications`, `SoundByte.Service` and `SoundByte.UWP`.
+SoundByte is split into three main projects. `SoundByte.Core`, `SoundByte.Service` and `SoundByte.UWP`.
 Eash of these projects and containing files are mentioned in more detail below.

-**SoundByte.API:** This project contains cross platform classes and holders used to deserialize content from the SoundCloud and Fanburst API.
+**SoundByte.Core:** This project contains cross platform classes and holders used to deserialize content from the SoundCloud and Fanburst API.
 This project is seperate allowing the backend service and UWP app to access the same classes.
 Built using .NET Standard.

-*Note:* The `SoundByte.API.Endpoints` and `SoundByte.API.Holders` namespaces are no longer supported.
+*Note:* The `SoundByte.Core.Endpoints` and `SoundByte.Core.Holders` namespaces are no longer supported.
 Endpoints are now located in the items folder.
-This project may eventually be named as it grows beyond the API.

 Each SoundByte endpoint has its own namespace within the `items` namespace.
-For example, information about tracks is stored in the `SoundByte.API.Items.Track` namespace.
+For example, information about tracks is stored in the `SoundByte.Core.Items.Track` namespace.
 These namespaces will contain certain classes to aid in muilti-service support.
 Details about these classes are below:

 |Class Name|Description|
 |:-|:-|